nadia16-tan/Java-full-course/src/main/java/module03/README.md

 By completing this module, you should:

-* Understand when to use each loop type
+* Understand all loop types deeply
-* Build strong repetition logic
 * Control program flow effectively
+* Process arrays confidently
+* Build correct iteration logic
-* Solve iterative problems confidently
+* Handle real-world sequential problems
-* Improve debugging and logic-building skills
+* Strengthen algorithmic thinking
-* Prepare for advanced algorithms and data structures
+* Prepare for data structure complexity

 ---

 # 🏆 Success Mindset

-Loops are one of the most powerful tools in software engineering.
+Loops are one of the core building blocks of programming.

-From automation systems to AI workflows to enterprise software, repetition drives efficient programming.
+They power:

+* Data processing systems
+* Backend APIs
+* Game loops
+* Automation scripts
+* AI training pipelines

-Master loops thoroughly before progressing.
+Master loops thoroughly — everything else in programming builds on them.